 After conducting a thorough review of the medical literature and evidence supporting each organization’s assessment and screening recommendation, the team looked for a way to incorporate shared decision-making between providers and patients into the new guidelines.

-Despite the challenges of factoring in different recommendations and points of view when developing the best evidence-based guideline for D-H patients, our providers were able to work together to achieve their goal.
-D-H’s new guideline provides providers with a best-practice guideline for breast cancer risk assessment and screening while giving providers and patients the opportunity to work together to make a plan that incorporates patient preferences and values.
+Despite the challenges of factoring in different recommendations and points of view when developing the best evidence-based guideline for our patients, our providers were able to work together to achieve their goal.
+These new guideline provides providers with a best-practice guideline for breast cancer risk assessment and screening while giving providers and patients the opportunity to work together to make a plan that incorporates patient preferences and values.

 In addition to guidelines, Knowledge Map products include: